 A symbolic expression of the decline in agricultural lands’ splendor is evident in an examination of the differences between the Israel Lands Administration’s logo and that of the Israel Lands Authority, which took over the lands’ administration in 2009.
 The Administration’s logo sketches wide swaths of land with dark green lines, reminiscent of agricultural or pasture land; there is no representation of urban lands.
-The Authority’s new logo, on the other hand, representation of agricultural lands has been restricted, and more prominent expression is given to urban lands: the logo has only one green line, on a downward-facing bias, with a brown line beneath it representing the soil, and a blue line launching upwards, representing the environmental trend.
+The representation of agricultural lands in the Authority’s new logo, on the other hand, has been restricted, and more prominent expression is given to urban lands: the logo has only one green line, on a downward-facing bias, with a brown line beneath it representing the soil, and a blue line launching upwards, representing the environmental trend.
 Seven black squares of differing sizes are spread out above them, clearly representing urban lands.
 Both logos can be found below, in Figure 4.

 Figure 4: The Logos of the Israel Lands Administration and the Israel Lands Authority

-Until 2009 Since 2009
+Since 2009 Until 2009

-Israel Lands Administration logo Israel Lands Authority Logo
+Israel Lands Authority logo Israel Lands Administration Logo